Johannes Kepler: Childhood (1571–1590)

-Kepler was born on 27 December 1571, in the Free Imperial City of Weil der Stadt (now part of the Stuttgart Region in the German state of Baden-Württemberg, 30 km west of Stuttgart's center).
+Kepler was born on 27 December 1571, in the Free Imperial City of Weil der Stadt (now part of the Stuttgart Region in the German state of Baden-Württemberg).
+His parents were Lutheran, but it is presumed that he was baptized a Catholic, as Protestant baptisms were not permitted in Weil at that time.
 His grandfather, Sebald Kepler, had been Lord Mayor of the city.
-By the time Johannes was born, he had two brothers and one sister and the Kepler family fortune was in decline.
+By the time Johannes was born, the Kepler family fortune was in decline.
 His father, Heinrich Kepler, earned a precarious living as a mercenary, and he left the family when Johannes was five years old.
-He was believed to have died in the Eighty Years' War in the Netherlands.
+He was believed to have died in the Eighty Years' War in the Netherlands where, although a Protestant, he was fighting in the Catholic Spanish army.
 His mother, Katharina Guldenmann, an innkeeper's daughter, was a healer and herbalist.
-Born prematurely, Johannes claimed to have been weak and sickly as a child.
+Johannes had six siblings, of which two brothers and one sister survived to adulthood.
+Born prematurely, he claimed to have been weak and sickly as a child.
 Nevertheless, he often impressed travelers at his grandfather's inn with his phenomenal mathematical faculty.

 He was introduced to astronomy at an early age and developed a strong passion for it that would span his entire life.
 At age six, he observed the Great Comet of 1577, writing that he "was taken by [his] mother to a high place to look at it."
 In 1580, at age nine, he observed another astronomical event, a lunar eclipse, recording that he remembered being "called outdoors" to see it and that the Moon "appeared quite red".
 However, childhood smallpox left him with weak vision and crippled hands, limiting his ability in the observational aspects of astronomy.